3DBAG/3dbag-docs/docs/en/schema/layers.md

 <!-- start layers (DO NOT REMOVE THIS MARKER AND DO NOT EDIT THE TEXT BELOW.
 SEE README.) -->
 ## `pand`

-Stores the attributes and geometry of the `Pand` object of the BAG, plus the attributes of the 3D BAG that relate to the whole building.
+Stores the attributes and geometry of the `Pand` object of the BAG, plus the attributes of the 3DBAG that relate to the whole building.
 Contains only those buildings that went through the reconstruction.
 The attribute [`fid`](attributes.md#fid) is the unique, numeric ID of the objects.
 Besides being the primary key, `fid` is also used for joining the other layers to `pand`.

 ## `lod12_3d`